muratk3n/thirdwave/en/README.md

 ---

-Using recorded lectures will keep ed quality high.
+Using pre-recorded lectures will keep ed quality high.

 ---